FG approves restructuring of NCAA to improve safety - Vanguard News

 “While the former is merged with DATR, the latter is subsumed under the Directorate of Airworthiness Standards,” he said.

-He said the newly appointed directors who are aviation professionals with several decades of industry experiences in their areas of expertise were Mr Kayode Ajiboye for DAWS and Capt.
+He said the newly appointed directors who are aviation professionals with several decades of industry experience in their areas of expertise were Mr Kayode Ajiboye for DAWS and Capt.
 Elisha Bahago for DOLT.